Sergey Frank

-Sergey Ottovich Frank (Сергей Оттович Франк, born 13 August 1960), is a Russian politician of German origin who had served as the Minister of Transport from 1998 to 2004.
+Sergey Ottovich Frank (Сергей Оттович Франк, born 13 August 1960), is a Russian politician who had served as the Minister of Transport from 1998 to 2004.

 He was the chairman of the Board of Directors of the state shipping company Sovcomflot.

 Biography

-Sergey Frank was born in Novosibirsk on 13 August 1960.
+Sergey Frank was born in Novosibirsk on 13 August 1960, he is of German descent.

 Between 1981 and 1984, he was the secretary of the Komsomol committee.

 In 1983, he graduated from the Far East Higher Marine Engineering School named after V.I.
 Admiral G.I.
 Nevelskoy with a degree in navigation engineer.

 Since 1984, he is the deputy head of the school for political work.

 In 1989, he graduated from the Higher Commercial School at the All-Union Academy of Foreign Trade.
 That same year, he was the Head of the Foreign Economic Relations Service, then promoted to the Deputy General Director for Economics of the Far Eastern Shipping Company.

 In 1995, he graduated in absentia from the Faculty of Law of the Far Eastern State University and was appointed deputy director of the Maritime Transport Department of the Ministry of Transport of Russia.

 From 1996 to 1997, Frank was the Deputy Minister of Transport.
 In 1998, he was promoted to the First Deputy Minister of Transport.

 On 2 March 1998, by Decree of the President of Russia No. 213, Frank was appointed Minister of Transport.
 He served in this position in six compositions of the Cabinet of Ministers.

 On 24 February 2004, by Decree of the President of the Russian Federation No. 264, he was dismissed along with the Mikhail Kasyanov cabinet.